-For a student to receive federal, state, and/or institutional funding (depending on the university or college), he or she must fill out and submit the Free Application for Federal Student Aid, or the FAFSA.
+For students to receive federal, state, and/or institutional funding (depending on the university or college), they must fill out and submit the Free Application for Federal Student Aid, or the FAFSA.

 The FAFSA can be completed starting October 1.
-Each year a student is in school, he or she must complete the FAFSA.
+Each year students are in school, they must complete the FAFSA.
 To apply and to learn more about the FAFSA, visit the links below:

 Free Application for Federal Student Aid Application

 10 Myths about the FAFSA and Applying for Financial Aid

 Scholarships are a type of financial aid that you do not have to pay back.
 They are usually won through a competitive process.
 They can be applied to college-related expenses only.
 To find different types of scholarships and learn more about how to apply for them, visit the links below.

 See these sources for scholarship tips and advice:

 How to Avoid Scholarship and Financial Aid Scams